Coping with Change and Loss

-Join us for our next Community Conversation: Coping with Change and Loss.
+Join us for a conversation on Coping with Change and Loss.
 This interactive discussion will be lead by Dr. Jessica Sanderson, LMFT, who heads up community research, strategic planning and initiative implementation at Urban Alliance.
 The topic is especially pertinent as we enter the holiday season and is designed to equip people to help others (including children) cope with change and loss.
 Sponsored by Glastonbury Community Church and Urban Alliance, this event is open to everyone and free of charge.
 Light refreshments provided.
-Please contact Pastor Mat with questions or to RSVP (860-633-5209).
+To listen to a recording of this Community Conversation, click here.

 Anxiety and Depression in Youth